Edit Admin User

 1. Any admin user on the list can remove any other user from it.

-2. Please note that not all users can be removed from the list.
-At least one user has to be on the list.
-That means the list cannot be empty.
+2. At least one user must remain on the list.
+The list cannot be empty.

 Remove Single User

-1. When hovering over the band, a Delete icon will appear.
+1. When you hover over the band, the Delete icon appears.

-2. Upon clicking the icon, a confirmation pop-up must appear.
+2. When you click the icon, a confirmation pop-up appears.

 Remove Multiple Users

-1. Please select the user's band you wish to delete.
-The chosen bands will be highlighted.
+1. Select the user bands you want to delete.
+The selected bands are highlighted.

-1. To remove the user, click on the Delete icon in the action area, and a confirmation pop-up will appear.
+1. To remove the user, click the Delete icon in the action area.
+A confirmation pop-up appears.

 Notes

-Please note that not all users can be removed from the list.
-At least one user must remain on the list, so it cannot be empty.
+At least one user must remain on the list.
+The list cannot be empty.

-1. When you click the Delete button for a band, a pop-up will appear to confirm the deletion.
+1. When you click the Delete button for a band, a pop-up appears to confirm the deletion.

-2. The pop-up will have two options - a Yes button and a No button.
+2. The pop-up has two options: a Yes button and a No button.

-3. If you select the Yes button, the user will be deleted.
+3. If you select Yes, the user is deleted.

 • Related Articles